AhmedHesham20161212/PortfolioProjects/README.md

 # PortfolioProjects
-This repository is mainly for projects I have done in addition to projects which I will finish in the future to become a Data Analyst
+This repository will hold all of the code and queries for projects I have done in addition to projects which I will finish in the future to become a Data Analyst.